MarekDudek/abc/README.md

 # Collibra coding challenge

 This is a standard Maven project.
-To run build
+In order to run it first build

     mvn clean install